Assistant Professor Murat Demirbas

 My research interests

-My project titled "An In-network Collaboration and Coordination Framework for Wireless Sensor Actor Networks" has been funded by an NSF CAREER award (2008-2013).
+My project titled "An In-network Collaboration and Coordination Framework for Wireless Sensor Actor Networks" is funded by an NSF CAREER award (2008-2013).
+More information is available here.

 While there have been many efficient point solutions to the in-network processing problems in wireless sensor networks (WSNs), there has been little effort to address the underlying root research problem of devising an in-network collaboration and coordination framework that can achieve standardization and integration of in-network processing protocols.
 The objective of this project is to design and implement such a framework.